Datta-Sawant/Bangalore-Housing-Price-Prediction/README.md

 ## Modelling :
 - The analysis and model creation can be found in the .ipynb file.
-- The main packages used are numpy, pandas, matplotlib, seaborn and sklearn.
+- The main packages used are numpy, pandas and sklearn.

 ## Deployemnt :